 No matter how hard you try and how much you tape it is inevitable that there will be some drips or bleeding.
 Do not fret!
 It can be easily cleaned and touched up.

 Using a cotton swab, or your fingertip and a rag dipped in acetone, gently dab and wipe the drip away.
-If it is a paint color that has bled on to another color gently clean with the acetone and use small craft paint brushes to touch up with desired paint color.
+If it is a paint color that has bled on to another color gently clean with the acetone and uses small craft paint brushes to touch up with the desired paint color.